GraceJi0/project/readme.txt

-The big user story we choose to finish in this iteration is “Search a book” and ”View book’s information”.
+The big user story we choose to finish in this iteration is “Search a book?and ”View book’s information?